-How the past 24 hours have changed Brexit
+Deal or no deal: How a day changed Brexit

 But all sides are prepared to give May time to square off the 10 MPs of the Democratic Unionist Party.
 "The show is now in London," one official said.

-Speaking to reporters in Brussels on Tuesday, British Chancellor Philip Hammond insisted he was "very confident" that there would me movement over the coming days.
+Speaking to reporters in Brussels on Tuesday, British Chancellor Philip Hammond insisted he was "very confident" that there would be movement over the coming days.
 "We have made a lot of progress over the last weeks," he told reporters.
 "We have made tremendous steps forward.
 We are very close, but we are not there yet."